 |SUBTRACT/ SU||Combine or bring together selected 3D solids, surfaces, or 2D regions by eliminating whatever is in between them|

 |SURFPATCH||Fill open areas of a surface|

 AutoCAD commands: final thoughts

-There you have it—an introduction to some of the most useful AutoCAD commands.
-They really can transform your experience of working with this software and improve overall productivity significantly.
-Plus, if you reach the level where you’re able to customize the quick access toolbar, you’ll end up with a program tailored to your particular style of work.
-Mastering the commands is therefore one of the best ways to get the most out of your investment in AutoCAD.
+Once your AutoCAD expertise rises and you reach the level where you’re able to customize the quick access toolbar, you’ll end up with a program tailored to your particular style of work.

-While our list is fairly comprehensive, should you wish to find more, Autodesk include a full guide to shortcuts on their website.
+While our list is fairly comprehensive, should you wish to find more, Autodesk includes a full guide to shortcuts on their website.